andydkcat/FreeNet/README.md

 * |http://example.com

 Match all address beginning with http://example.com, used for short domains, like URL shortening services to avoid "slow rules".
-Also a temporary fix for issue 117.

 * /^https?:\/\/[^\/]+example\.com/

 Match domain including "example.com" chars, it's a regex, used when the chars are DNS poisoning keyword.

 * @@||example.com